-It’s no secret how saturated the local small business market can be to compete with other local businesses as a direct compettior or indirect comptetitor.
+It’s no secret how saturated the local small business market can be.
+It can be incredibly tough to compete with other local businesses as a direct competitor or an indirect competitor.

-And with online services, product shopping and and other quick services, the term “local” can be subjective.
+And with online services, product shopping, and other quick services, the term “local” can be subjective nowadays.

 But, how can a business dominate over all those other competitors next door and down the block?

-There are tons, and we really do mean TONS of marketing tools to use to help a small business go from more slow times to contant busy times in a matter of weeks.
+There are tons, and we really do mean TONS of marketing tools to use to help a small business go from more slow times to constant busy times in a matter of weeks.

-But, we know that business owners do not have the time to research, learn, find and test multiple marketing tools, free or not.
-It is very time consuming.
-Even if the business does have a designated marketing person, it is still time consuming for them to really determine what should be used and how to allocate the time to monitor.
+We know that business owners do not have the time to research, learn, find, and test multiple marketing tools, free or not.
+It is very time-consuming.
+Even if the business does have a designated marketing person, it is still time-consuming for them to really determine what should be used and how to allocate the time to monitor.

-But….. no small buisness has the luxury anymore to avoid them all.
+And no small business has the luxury anymore to avoid them all.

-Every small business should have an arsonal of small business tools, a marketing toolbox that they have mastered.
+Every small business should have an arsenal of small business tools, a marketing toolbox that they have mastered.
 And if there’s a tool that isn’t working, then it needs to updated or tossed.

-If you’re in the service industry as stated above, there is definetly one super awesome and affective marketing tool that can help your business sky rocket from flab to FAB, get better reviews and have a better customer experience, overall increasing the likelihood of a return customer and positive branding.
+If you’re in the service industry as stated above, there is definitely one super awesome and effective marketing tool that can help your business skyrocket from flab to FAB, get better reviews and have better customer experience, overall increasing the likelihood of a return customer and positive branding.

 The #1 marketing tool for any small local service business is…..
 SMS texting.